-The Robinson's Branch Regional Stormwater Management Planning Area has several agencies responsible for implementing stormwater management.
+The Pompeston Creek Regional Stormwater Management Planning Area has several agencies responsible for implementing stormwater management.
 The primary jurisdiction is the municipality.
-The municipalities and their extent are quantified in Table 9.
-The boundaries can be viewed on Map 17 in Appendix B. This map also depicts the water purveyor boundaries that, although they do not provide official jurisdiction of stormwater management, can be useful in determining the worth of the drinking water sources.
+The water purveyor boundary corresponds with the municipal boundary of Moorestown, with the Moorestown Township Municipal Water providing water to Moorestown and New Jersey American Water Company providing for the remainder of the watershed.
+The municipalities and their extent are quantified in Table 4.
+The boundaries can be viewed on Map 17 in Appendix B.

-Other entities that are considered relevant to the stormwater management planning of the Robinson's Branch Watershed cover the entire watershed.
-These entities include Union and Middlesex Counties, Union and Middlesex County Engineering Departments, the Freehold and Somerset/Union County Soil Conservation Districts, and the Rahway River Association.
+Other entities that are considered relevant to the stormwater management planning of the Pompeston Creek Watershed cover the entire watershed.
+These entities include Burlington County, Burlington County Soil Conservation District, and the Pompeston Creek Watershed Association.